spattisson/zaproxy/ZAP-Baseline-Scan.md

 These generate a [dashboard](https://github.com/zaproxy/community-scripts/wiki/Baseline-Summary) which will show you a summary of the results on one wiki page.

 ### Scan Hooks
-This script supports [scan hooks](https://github.com/zaproxy/zaproxy/blob/develop/docker/docs/scan-hooks.md) which allows you to override or modify behaviour of the script components instead of having to write a new script.
+In the Live and Weekly images this script supports [scan hooks](https://github.com/zaproxy/zaproxy/blob/develop/docker/docs/scan-hooks.md) which allow you to override or modify behaviour of the script components instead of having to write a new script.